 How to Fix a CUDA Error: Device-Side Assert Triggered in PyTorch

-A CUDA Error: Device-Side Assert Triggered can either be caused by an inconsistency between the number of labels and output units or an incorrect input for a loss function.
+A CUDA Error: Device-Side Assert Triggered can either be caused by an inconsistency between the number of labels and output units in a model or an incorrect input for a loss function.
 Follow this guide to fix it.

 Written by Perez Ogayo